 802.11b (2.4GHz – Legacy)

 For most applications, 802.11b, which operates at 2.4GHz is sufficient.
-It is the most widely accepted standard of the three, and is most deployed.
+It is the most widely accepted standard of A,B,G, and N wireless networks, and is most deployed.
 The price of 802.11b equipment is also the cheapest, due to the demand of 802.11g.
 The distance of 802.11b will rely mostly on whether or not the communicating devices have line of site or not.
 The less obstacles in between the transmitting and receiving devices, the better the wireless connection will be, which translates to better web surfing.

 802.11g (2.4GHz – Legacy)

 This A/B/G/N wireless standard is replacing the widely accepted 802.11b standard, due to the fact that the frequency on which it operates is the same, and price has dramatically gone down on products.
 Like the 802.11b devices, products using this standard will usually need line of site, to function at optimal performance.
 802.11b and 802.11g both work under the 2.4GHz frequency range.
 This means that they are inter-operable with each other.
 All 802.11g devices can communicate with 802.11b devices.
 The advantage of 802.11g is that you will be able to transfer files between computers or networks at much faster speeds.